 It is perhaps a little more complicated for XXY folk because, although most XXY babies appear to be male, their chromosome pattern (47, XXY) isn’t male (46,XY) or female (46, XX).
-KS is classified as a Disorder of Sexual Development (DSD) although many prefer the older term, Intersex.
-The KSA prefers the usage Variation of Sexual Development (VSD).
+KS is classified as a Disorder of Sexual Development (DSD) which is the new nomenclature for intersex.
+The KSA prefers the usage Variation of Sex Characteristics (VSC).

 After puberty XXY children may develop some female characteristics such as breast formation and a lack of body hair.
 Some youngsters may be very unhappy if they appear less male than their peers, others may not.
 Some may want to have an operation to remove any breast tissue to make them appear more ‘male’ – others may not be concerned.
 Some may really want to have testosterone treatment – others may not.

 The important thing to remember is that, ultimately, only the young person can make these decisions.
-It has to be their decision as to whether or not they want treatments or procedures which aren’t medically required but which may help them to conform or feel better about themselves The youngster is the only one who knows how it feels, who knows how it wants to be identified – him, her, it, they.
+It has to be their decision as to whether or not they want treatments or procedures which aren’t medically required, but which may help them to conform or feel better about themselves.
+The youngster is the only one who knows how they feel, who knows how they wants to be identified – him, her, it, they.